Most Effective Products

 What are Flour Moths?

-• Flour moths are common pantry invading pests that are known to invade, feed on and lay eggs in a number of different flour, grain and food types.
+• Flour moths are common pantry-invading pests that invade, feed on, and lay eggs in various flour, grain, and food types.

-• Their most damagin phase of development is the flour moth larvae phase.
-These eggs are small and white and will attach to whatever food material they are laid in.
-Once the eggs hatch, white or pink larvae emerge with a dark head and dark spots that cover their bodies.
+• Their most damaging phase of development is the flour moth larvae phase.
+These small white eggs attach to whatever food material they are laid in.
+Once the eggs hatch, white or pink larvae emerge with a dark head and dark spots covering their bodies.

 How To Get Rid Of Flour Moths

-• To get rid of Flour Moths, you will need to first locate and remove all infested food items in your pantry and do a thorough cleanup.
-For best results, emptying your entire pantry and discarding all items would be wise.
+• To get rid of flour moths, you will need to first locate and remove all infested food items from your pantry and do a thorough cleanup.
+For best results, it would be wise to empty your entire pantry and discard all items.

-• After cleaning, followup with an application of Novacide Aerosol, Pyrid Aerosol to cracks and crevices and then lay out Pro-Pest Pantry Traps to monitor further activity following the insecticide applications.
+• After cleaning, follow up with an application of Novacide Aerosol and Pyrid Aerosol to cracks and crevices and then lay out Pro-Pest Pantry Traps to monitor further activity following the insecticide applications.

 Preventing Flour Moth Reinfestation

-• Preventative measures like reducing clutter, checking newly bought items from the store and storing food in hard plastic containers can reduce the likelihood of a future Flour Moth infestation.
+• Preventative measures, such as reducing clutter, checking newly bought items from the store, and storing food in hard plastic containers, can reduce the likelihood of a future flour moth infestation.

 Questions and Answers